 Record Accounts: Record Accounts are accounts of temporary or enduring value whose contents are retained for legal or historic reasons.
 These accounts are transferred to archives one year after termination of employment, processed according to archival principles using records retention schedules, and saved in the electronic records archive.
-Record Accounts Working Groi include:
+Record Accounts roup Example include:

-- Director's office
+- Director's office •

 - Deputy Director of Administration

 - Director of Auxiliary Services

 - Director of Facilities

 - Assistant Treasurer and Controller

+- Director of Human Resources

 - Director of Information Management and Technology Services

 - Director of Protection Services

 - Deputy Director and Chief Curator

-- Executive Assistantio the Chief Curator
+- Executive Assistant to the Chief Curator

-- Curators
+- o Curators

-- Curational Assistants and Fellows
+- Curatorial Assistants and Fellows

 - Director of Collections Management

-- Conservators
+- o Conservators

 - Director of Education and Public Programs

-- Exhibitions, all staff
+- o Exhibitions, all staff

 - Director of Library and Archives

 - Director of Performing Arts, Music and Film

 - Associate Director of Music

 - Associate Director of Film

 - Director of Curatorial Publications

 - Deputy Director and Chief Advancement Officer

-- Development Department
+- Development Department, all staff

-- Directors and Associate Directors

-- All other Development Staff will be retained for seven years on archives servers
+- o Strategic Initiatives, all staff

 - Director of Marketing and Communications

 - Assistant Director of Communications

 - Assistant Director of Audience Research and Development

 - Assistant Director of Visitor Experience

 - Director of Design and Architecture

 - Associate Director of Design and Architecture

 Non-record accounts contain only routine correspondence, none of which is classified as a record of temporary or enduring value according to the corresponding records schedule.
 Generally, these types of accounts are administrative in nature.
-Accounts that will be deleted one year after termination with the exception of accounts listed above: tion working Group Example
+Accounts that will be deleted one year after termination with the exception of accounts listed above:

 - Auxiliary Services

 - Distribution services

 - Event Management

 - Food service

-- Museum store
+- o Museum store

 - Facilities

 - Construction Services

 - Engineering

 - o Building services

-- Grounds
+- o Grounds

 - Finance and Accounting

 - Human Resources

-- Information Management and Technology Services
+- lorking Group Example Information Management and Technology Services

 - Protection services

 - Collections Management

 - Registrar's Office

-- Photographic and Digital Imaging Services
+- Photographic and Digital Imaging Services section

-- Education and Public Programs •
+- Education and Public Programs

 - Ingalls Library

 - PAMF managers

 - Curatorial Publications

 - Marketing and Communications

-- Creative Services
+- o Creative Services

 - Visitor Experience

 - Design and Architecture

-- Designers
+- o Designers

-- Exhibition Production
+- Exhibition Production \mathcal{C}

+Appendix B

-Museum Records Policy Appendix B Managing Email as a Tool of Communication
+Managing Email as a Tool of Communication